servicetitan/Stl.Fusion.Samples/docs/tutorial/Sample-HelloCart.md

 - Once the client recognizes above command as "relevant", it should somehow update the cart.
-One option is to update it right on the client, but it requires us to ~ duplicate the cart update logic on the client, and if you're a big fan of DRY & minimalism, you might also prefer to request a new cart directly from the server.
+One option is to update it right on the client, but it requires us to have a separate version of cart update logic running on the client, which isn't perfect from DRY standpoint.
+- So if you're a big fan of DRY & minimalism, you might prefer to request a new cart directly from server once you see a command impacting it.
+  On a downside, it will definitely increase the load on server - fetching the cart requires fetching its items, products, etc...
+So you almost certainly need to cache carts there.

 And that's just the beginning of our problems - the implementation described above: